musharraf1990/SauceDemo-Automation/README.md

 <br>
 This is an automation script for the site https://www.saucedemo.com/

-The script is written in Python and uses Selenium.
+The script is written in Python 🐍 and uses Selenium.

-This script does the following things in order:
+## Details

 <ol>
 <li> Provides Username and Password.